Time to Hours Conversion Calculator

 About the Time to Hours Conversion Calculator

 The Time to Hours Conversion Calculator turns a duration into decimal hours, fractional hours, and payroll-friendly formats.
-Enter hours, minutes, and seconds, or paste a time string like "3:45:30", and the calculator shows the decimal equivalent right away.
+Enter hours, minutes, and seconds, or paste a time string like "3:45:30", and the calculator shows the decimal equivalent alongside the common rounded formats.

 This is useful anywhere time has to be entered into software that expects decimal values rather than clock-style notation.
 A duration like 7 hours 45 minutes becomes 7.75 hours, and the tool also shows the reverse conversion so you can move from decimal hours back to hours, minutes, and seconds.